 Worn Out Drive Belt or Pulley

 If these adjustments don’t eliminate the noise and your GE dryer squeaking continues, the drive belt or idler pulley may be to blame.
+These are the most common causes when you have a GE dryer squeaking.
 The drive belt is suspended between two pulleys and supports the weight of the drum as it turns it.
 Over time the idler pulley can wear out while the belt itself can tear or fray.

 To diagnose a worn drive belt or idler pulley, listen carefully to the dryer squeaking when drum spins.
 If the squeaking is coming from the top of the dryer it’s likely the belt.
 If it’s coming from the bottom of the dryer it’s more likely to be the idler pulley.
 To stop the squeaking both components require replacement.

 Your GE dryer has at least two dryer drum rollers to support the drum as it rotates.
 With time, these rollers can wear out and a loud thumping sound typically results.
 When this occurs the roller needs to be replaced.
 Even if just one of the rollers is worn we suggest replacing all of them at the same time.